 - Read this article for more about Option basics and definitions: How to trade Options?

-#5 – STOP OPTION TRADING IF IT BECOMES A HABIT
+#5 – STOP OPTIONS TRADING IF IT BECOMES A HABIT

 Option trading is gambling.
 Of course, Option traders don’t want to believe that Options trading is a form of gambling; Option traders tend to think Option trading is more intelligent and less risky than just about anything else out there (save for maybe writing options).
 But really Option Trading is as much a gamble as the next thing you might consider an investment (I’m not saying it’s not an investment because Option premiums are often used as a kind of leverage ).

-If you find yourself feeling nauseous with anxiety when you watch your Option trades all expire worthless then ask yourself: What would make me feel better?
-Option trading or starting a blog?
+If you find yourself feeling nauseous with anxiety when you watch your Options trades all expire worthless then ask yourself: What would make me feel better?
+Options trading or starting a blog?
 Options trading can be good if you keep it in bounds and respect the risks involved.
-Option trading is gambling, but Option traders don’t like being reminded of that from time to time.
+Options trading is gambling, but Option traders don’t like being reminded of that from time to time.

 Hope this Options trading article helps!
 It’s a topic I’ve already covered in another Option Trading post.
 Check out my Options trading blog for more information about Options Trading.